Rate-Splitting Multiple Access to Mitigate the Curse of Mobility in (Massive) MIMO Networks: Simulation Results

-As seen from the figures, the exhaustive search and the closed-form power allocation methods achieve similar sum-rate performances for all of the considered cases.
+As seen from the figures, the exhaustive search and the closed-form power allocation methods achieve similar sum-rate performance for all of the considered cases.
 The results demonstrate that the closed-form method provides a near-optimal solution for the ergodic sum-rate maximization problem with a low-complexity algorithm.
-An important conclusion from the figures is that RSMA achieves a non-saturating performance while the sum-rate of SDMA saturates in the interference limited SINR regime, as also expected from the results in Figures~\ref{fig:lowerbound1}--\ref{fig:lowerbound8}.
+An important conclusion from the figures is that RSMA achieves a non-saturating performance while the sum-rate of SDMA saturates in the interference limited SINR regime, as also expected from the results in Fig.~\ref{fig:lowerbound1}-\ref{fig:lowerbound8}.

-Next, we investigate the behaviours of the power allocation algorithms under different settings.
+Finally, we compare the behaviours of the closed-form and exhaustive search power allocation methods in different settings.
 For this purpose, we plot the rates allocated to the common and private streams separately.
-Figures~\ref{fig:streams_4830}--\ref{fig:streams_83230} show the rate allocations achieved by exhaustive search over the obtained lower bound and the closed-form solution for two different scenarios.
+Fig.~\ref{fig:streams_4830}-\ref{fig:streams_83230} show the rate allocations achieved by exhaustive search over the obtained lower bound and the closed-form solution for two different scenarios.
 The figures show that both methods behave similarly when distributing the power among the common and private streams.
 The portion of the total power allocated to the common stream increases with increasing SNR as the system moves into the interference-limited regime for both methods.
+Such behaviour allows RSMA to achieve a non-saturating sum-rate performance as opposed to SDMA, whose sum-rate saturates with SNR as observed from Fig.~\ref{fig:sumrate_4420}-\ref{fig:sumrate_83230}.
 The results imply that the proposed closed-form method achieves a near-optimal power allocation with a practical algorithm.